MicrosoftDocs/entra-docs/docs/verified-id/using-facecheck.md

 Photo Requirements:

 1. Photo is clear and sharp, not blurry, pixelated, distorted, or damaged.
-1. Photo is not altered to remove face blemishes or face appearance.
+1. Photo isn't altered to remove face blemishes or face appearance.
-1. Photo must be in an RGB color and no smaller than 200 pixels by 200 pixels and 1KB.
+1. Photo must be in an RGB color and no smaller than 200 pixels by 200 pixels and 1 KB.
-1. Glasses, masks, hats, headphones, head coverings, and face coverings are not allowed.
+1. Glasses, masks, hats, headphones, head coverings, and face coverings aren't allowed.
 Face should be free of any obstructions.
-1. Facial jewelry is allowed provided they do not hide your face.
+1. Facial jewelry is allowed provided they don't hide your face.
 1. Only one face should be visible in the photo.
 1. Face should be in neutral front facing pose with both eyes open, mouth closed, with no extreme facial expressions or head tilt present.
 1. Face should be free of any shadows or red eyes.
-Please retake photo if either of these occur.
+Retake photo if either of this occur.
 1. Background should be uniform and plain, free of any shadows.
 1. Face should be centered within the image and fill at least 50% of the image.
 1. Recommended Face size is 200 pixels x 200 pixels.
-Face sizes larger than 200 pixels x 200 pixels will not result in better AI quality.
+Face sizes larger than 200 pixels x 200 pixels don't result in better AI quality.

 More information on how facial points are detected in the image can be found [here](~/azure/cognitive-services/computer-vision/how-to/identity-detect-faces.md)